m4rs-mt/ILGPU/Docs/Primer_01.md

 ﻿# Primer 01: Code
-This page will provide a quick rundown the basics of how kernels (think GPU programs) run.
+This page will provide a quick rundown of the basics of how kernels (think GPU programs) run.
 If you are already familiar with CUDA or OpenCL programs you can probably skip this.

 To steal a quote from a very good [talk](https://www.youtube.com/watch?v=uvVy3CqpVbM) that you should *probably* watch.